GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 # ML Pipeline Generator
 ML Pipeline Generator is a tool for generating end-to-end pipelines composed of GCP components so that users can easily migrate their local ML models onto GCP and start realizing the benefits of the Cloud quickly.

-The following ML frameworks will be supported:
+The following ML frameworks are currently supported:
 1. TensorFlow (TF)
 1. Scikit-learn (SKL)
 1. XGBoost (XGB)